Physics and Astronomy

 Student Research at St. Cloud State

-• 2021 SCSU Mentor-Student Research Grants: these pay for project supplies or travel.
+• 2021 SCSU Mentor-Student Research Grants: These grants pay for project supplies or travel.
 Go here (SCSU Research & Sponsored Programs) to apply.
-Deadlines typically in early Fall and early Spring.
+Deadlines are typically early Fall and early Spring.

 • SCSU Physics & Astronomy Department currently has special funding for paid summer research.
 Email Dr. Haglin for information.